Parts Of A Seed

 • Seed banks store seeds for conserving diversity or against plant extinction, thereby protecting genetic information in seed-preserved form.

-• This is important for basic and applied research on plant species and their reintroduction in the ecosystem.
+• This is important for basic and applied research on plant species and their reintroduction into the ecosystem.

 Ecological Impact

-• As an agent for the plant's reproduction, seeds maintain the viability of plant species and, hence, are very important in maintaining biodiversity.
+• As agents for reproduction in plants, seeds maintain the viability of plant species and, hence, are very important in maintaining biodiversity.

 • New plant taxa become established in new sites since seeds become dispersed and germinate, a route toward achieving ecological equilibrium.